avaloki108/mythril2.0/docs/source/installation.rst

 Installation and Setup
 ======================

-Mythril can be setup using different methods.
+Mythril 2.0 can be set up using different methods.

 **************
 PyPI on Windows